On the metric mean dimensions of saturated sets: Introduction

 where $\overline{\rm mdim}_M^{UC}(f,Z,d)$ is the upper capacity metric mean dimension of $Z$. \end{thm}

-As an immediate consequence of Theorems \ref{thm 1.1}, \ref{thm 1.2} and \ref{thm 1.4}, the most interesting case occurs when $K$ consists of exactly a single point.
-The Corollary \ref{cor 1.5} extends the result given in \cite[Theorem 1.1]{ycz24} to all non-ergodic measures for systems with specification property.
+As an immediate consequence of Theorems \ref{thm 1.1}, \ref{thm 1.2} and \ref{thm 1.4}, the most interesting case occurs when $K\subset M_f(X)$ consists of exactly a single point.
+The following Corollary \ref{cor 1.5} extends the result \cite[Theorem 1.1]{ycz24} to all non-ergodic measures for systems with the specification property.

-\begin{cro} Let $(X,d,f)$ be a dynamical system with specification property.
+\begin{cro} Let $(X,d,f)$ be a TDS with the specification property.
 Then for every $\mu\in M_f(X)$,